GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_multi_tile.rst

 Kernel Code (kernels.cpp)
 ****************************

 Here is an example of a kernel that performs 4x16x4 matrix multiplication for int16.
-Note that there is no mmul class to accomodate the larger matrix size.
+There is no mmul class to accommodate the larger matrix size.
 Instead the computation is broken up into 4x4x4 multiplications and partial results are added together using mmul::mac().
+The sizes provided by the mmul class are limited by the width of the accumulator register, which is by default 48 bits for int16.

 .. code-block:: cpp